Comment choisir son combo moteur brushless ?

 The first thing to check when choosing an ESC is that it meets the motor's requirements.
 The power in watts is determined by the formula P=UI.
 Since the voltage U is constant (7.4V for a LiPo battery), a motor with high maximum consumption must be coupled with a controller that delivers a high amperage.

 To choose your ESC, you must therefore calculate the amperage required for the motor to function properly.
 For example, the calculation for a motor that consumes 463W and has a voltage of 7.4V is: I=463/7.4=62.6A.
 You should always choose an ESC with an amperage higher than the value obtained from the calculation.
 In the previous example, you could use an 80A controller.
 This is because if the amperage is too low, the ESC may overheat.
 Sometimes, the continuous amperage supported is not indicated with the ESC.
-In this case, you must Check the minimum number of accepted rounds (indicated in T).
+In this case, you need to look at the minimum number of revolutions accepted (indicated in T).

 Guides d'achat